6.6.2 Local and Regional Government

 “if real power is transferred to highly visible and accountable bodies, like the Scottish government or the Mayor of London, the public do understand who is responsible.” [p.
 19]

-- Local control can allow public services to be more responsive to local needs.
-Local government can be responsible to the people, without passing the buck.
+● Local control can allow public services to be more responsive to local needs.
+Local government can be responsible to the people, without ‘passing the buck’.
 It can coordinate services and prioritise the budget.
-This desire for local autonomy is partly what drives the American Tea Party movement (22.214.171.124).
-The UK has been much more centralised, but the government responded to Scottish demands for independence in 2014 and started to devolve power – as described by the BBC in A guide to devolution in the UK – but this process was incomplete five years later.
+This desire for local autonomy is partly what drives the American Tea Party movement (18.104.22.168).
+The UK has been much more centralised, but the government responded to Scottish demands for independence in 2014 and started to devolve power – as described by the BBC in A guide to devolution in the UK – but this process has further to go at the time of writing.

 In practice, there are many ways of layering political control – partly reflecting the practical need for some aspects of service delivery to be co-ordinated on a regional or national basis.
 In this book, it is argued that the acceptability of governance is increased if people have more choice and if they can participate in meaningful negotiations about decisions which affect them.